rogsme/yams.media/content/advanced/env-file.md

 Good question!
 Some VPN setups also rely on settings you might put in your `.env` file.
 For the specifics on that, head over to the [Torrenting with VPN guide]({{< relref "/advanced/torrenting" >}}).

 ---

+*Thanks to Airwreck on Discord for contributing to this guide!*